LAST UPDATED: July 16, 2019

 Types of Moisture Meters

 This type of moisture meter uses two pins that sink into the material and determine what the moisture levels are inside using an electrical current.
 A hardwood moisture meter with pins is usually very accurate, and it’s also less expensive than a pinless meter.
 The downside to pin-type meters is you will leave small holes in the wood or other material you’re testing.

 The best pinless moisture meter is also known as a contactless moisture meter.
 You check the moisture of a material by measuring it on the surface with a sensor.
-It typically measures about ¾ inches deep.
+It typically measures about ¾ inch deep.
 This type of meter is quite accurate, and you don't need to put any holes into the material.
 One drawback is it costs more than a pin-type moisture meter.
 Also, it may not accurately measure thicker or tightly packed materials.

-Based in Carson City, Nevada, Calculated Industries has been manufacturing specialty construction calculators and digital measuring tools since 1978.
+Based in Carson City, Nev., Calculated Industries has been manufacturing specialty construction calculators and digital measuring tools since 1978.
 Its products have been used by more than 10 million professionals.
 One top product is the Calculated Industries AccuMASTER Duo Pro Pin & Pinless Moisture Meter.

 Japanese company Ryobi Seisakusho Co., Ltd. was founded in 1943, and it manufactures products for the automobile, electronics, and telecommunications industries.
-It operates 12 manufacturing facilities in six countries, including one in Shelbyville, Indiana.
+It operates 12 manufacturing facilities in six countries, including one in Shelbyville, Ind.
 One popular product is the Ryobi Digital LED Pinless Moisture Meter.

 General Tools has been designing precision specialty tools for nearly a century.
 Founded in New York City in 1922, the company offers over 1,000 products, including digital test and measurement tools.
 One recommended product is the General Tools Digital Moisture Meter.